Haxintosh/Learning-Coding/PyNotes.md

 string = string of letters/plain text
 numbers = numbers (decimal has to be with ".")
 Boolean Value = true/false data (First letter has to be Capital, example, `is_alpha = True`)
-concatenation = putting 2 strings together
+Concatenation = putting 2 strings together
+Function = block of code that will perform specific operation for us
+Parameter = value given to a function

 stuff to say in `print()` should be in quotes ("") except for  variable or numbers